johnimp/johnimp/README.md

 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I am from Ireland
-More specifically Kilcar near Bogagh
+More specifically Kilcar near Bogagh and Muckross

 <!---
 johnimp/johnimp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.